 I am about to do it.
 I am about to give my kids their own cell phone.
-I have resisted but with the way the world (and their class mates) are evolving, NOT giving my kids a cell phone is actually more harmful to their development than any “damage” they may encounter.
+I have resisted but with the way the world (and their classmates) are evolving, NOT giving my kids a cell phone is actually more harmful to their development than any “damage” they may encounter.

 HOWEVER, I am not “just handing over a cell phone”.
 As a parent, I still have a duty and obligation to teach and protect my kids.

 I could do the techie-thing and just block everything, put monitoring software on the phone etc. but that will not teach my kids anything.
-In fact these kind of practices just teaches kids how to get around your strict rules.
+In fact, these kinds of practices just teaches kids how to get around your strict rules.
 Ever see what happens if you take a kids cell phone away ?
 They simply find ways around it eg. use free online Text services to send free SMS or do a SIM swap and put their new sim into a friend’s phone.
 Sneaky…

 So I am in favour of teaching my kids about the proper usage of technology and the danger that are is out there.
 My kids are young so some of these rules are strict and can be relaxed for older kids.
 Yes, it is a fine line between parenting and kids privacy.
-This line and rules needs to be set by each parent.
+This line and rules need to be set by each parent.
 Here are mine for now:

 10 Non-Negotiable Cell Phone Rules for Kids